Yigdal: Ashkenazic tunes

-In the German use of Bavaria and the Rhineland, the old tradition has preserved a contrasting "Yigdal" for Rosh Hashana and Yom Kippur that is of equally antique character, but built on a diatonic scale and reminiscent of the morning service of the day.
+In the German use of Bavaria and the Rhineland, the old tradition has preserved a contrasting "Yigdal" for Rosh Hashana and Yom Kippur that is equally antique, but built on a diatonic scale and reminiscent of the morning service of the day.

-For the evenings of the three festivals (shalosh regalim) the old London tradition has preserved, from at least the early 18th century, three characteristic melodies, probably brought from north Germany or Bohemia.
+For the evenings of the Three Pilgrimage Festivals, the old London tradition has preserved three characteristic melodies from at least the early 18th century, probably brought from north Germany or Bohemia.
 That for Passover illustrates the old custom according to which the precentor solemnly dwells on the last creed, that on the resurrection of the dead (in this case to a "representative" theme common to Passover and to Purim), and is answered by the choristers with an expression of confident assurance.
 The choral response here given received its final shaping from David Mombach.
 Yigdal for Shavu`oth has a solemn tone, strikingly contrasting with those for the other festivals.

 The tune for Sukkot displays a gaiety quite rare in synagogal melody.
-It was employed by Isaac Nathan, in 1815, as the air for one of Lord Byron's "Hebrew Melodies", being set by him to the verses "The Wild Gazelle" in such a manner as to utilize the contrasting theme then chanted by the chazzan to the last line as in the Passover "Yigdal".
+It was employed by Isaac Nathan, in 1815, as the air for one of Lord Byron's "Hebrew Melodies", being set by him to the verses "The Wild Gazelle" in such a manner as to utilize the contrasting theme then chanted by the hazzan to the last line as in the Passover "Yigdal".

 Other old tunes for the hymn, such as the melody of Alsatian origin used on "Shabbat Hagadol" before Passover, are preserved in local or family tradition (cf. Zemirot).

-Kabbalistic opposition to its addition to the liturgy
+Opposition to its addition to the liturgy

-Most Hasidic Jews do not recite Yigdal as part of their liturgy, as the Arizal omitted it (and most other Spanish piyyutim) from his siddur.
-However, based on the teachings of Rabbi Isaiah Horowitz, most do consider it to be a sacred hymn, even if they do not sing it.
+Most Hasidic Jews do not recite Yigdal as part of their liturgy, as Isaac Luria reportedly omitted it from his siddur.
+Luria rejected any poem which he dated after the Talmudic era as insufficiently Kabbalistic.
+However, based on the teachings of Isaiah Horowitz, most do consider Yigdal to be a sacred hymn, even if they do not sing it.

 For similar reasons, Syrian Jews omit both Adon Olam and Yigdal at the end of the morning and evening services, but sing them on other occasions (Adon Olam at the end of the Baqashot and Yigdal before Kiddush on Friday night).

+Rabbi Joseph B. Soloveitchik opposed the recitation of Yigdal at the end of prayers, as he saw it as an improper imitation of the Christian custom to recite a catechism at the end of prayers.